Ad Blocker Detected

 However, the total amino acid analysis is time-consuming particularly if multiple protein samples have to be analyzed.
 Therefore, in practice, there are some quicker methods available to determine the protein concentration that gives a reasonably accurate result.
 These methods are based on colorimetric analysis on which a certain portion of protein solution is reacted with a reagent producing a colored product.

 By measuring the amount of colored product spectrophotometrically, the concentration of protein present in the solution can be determined.
 However, none of these methods is absolute because the development of color is dependent on the amino acid composition of the protein.

-This method is nondestructive unlike other colorimetric analysis and samples in the cuvette analyzed by ultraviolet absorption can be used for further analysis.
-This is an important tool while working with a small amount of protein with an intention not to waste any sample.
+This method is nondestructive unlike other colorimetric analyses and samples in the cuvette analyzed by ultraviolet absorption can be used for further analysis.
+This is an important tool while working with a small amount of protein with the intention not to waste any sample.

 Now, protein concentration can be calculated in terms of mg per cm3, using the formula protein concentration (mg/cm3)= 1.55A280-0.76A260

 This method has been used widely in the past to determine the protein concentration, but now a day it is replaced by more sensitive methods.
 The Folin-Ciocalteu method is reasonably sensible to detect protein concentration below 10 mg/cm3 with relatively constant sensitivity over the different types of proteins.
 When Folin reagent (a mixture of sodium tungstate, molybdate, and phosphate) together with a copper sulfate solution is mixed with the protein solution, a blue-purple color is developed.